pixlee/android-sdk/README.md

 Once an album has loaded photos from the server, it will instantiate `PXLPhoto` objects that can be consumed by your UI. `PXLPhoto` exposes all of the data for a photo available through the Pixlee API and offers several image url sizes depending on your needs.

-------------todo: update

-To help you quickly get started, we've also built an album view controller and photo detail view controller that can be used and customized in your app. `PXLAlbumViewController` uses a `UICollectionView` to display the photos in an album and includes a toggle to switch between a grid and list view.
-Use `albumViewControllerWithAlbumId:` to create an instance or set the `album` property if you need to create an instance through other means.
-Once the album has been set, you can call `loadNextPageOfPhotos` to start the loading process.
-The album view controller is set up to automatically load more pages of photos as the user scrolls, giving it an infinite scroll effect.

-If a user taps on a photo in the `PXLAlbumViewController`, we present a detail view with `PXLPhotoDetailViewController`.
-You may present a detail view yourself by instantiating an instance of `PXLPhotoDetailViewController` and setting its `photo` property.
-The photo detail view is configured to display:
-* the large photo
-* the username of the poster
-* a timestamp showing when the photo was posted
-* the platform source of the photo (e.g. Instagram)
-* the photo's caption (if one is available)
-* any products associated with that photo (displayed as a horizontal list of products)
+To help you get up and running quickly, we've also built an sample application featuring a grid view, list view, and detail view.
+The adapters simply maintain an ArrayList of PXLPhoto, which is updated via calls to `loadNextPageOfPhotos`.
+Since the data source contains the full PXLPhoto object, you can easily customize your own widgets to display the desired images and text.
+The sample also implements a scroll listener which times calls to `loadNextPageOfPhotos` to provide the endless scroll effect.

-### Including Pixlee SDK
+### Including the Pixlee Android SDK
 ##### If you're building for iOS, tvOS, or watchOS
 1. Create a Cartfile that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
 This will fetch dependencies into a Carthage/Checkouts folder, then build each one or download a pre-compiled framework.